rapidfish/personnummer/README.md

 Extract every possible built in characteristics of a personnummer, including age, gender, checksum, and even zodiac sign

-Included helper class - to quickly gather statistics on collections with personnummer/samordningsnummer

 Helper class to quickly generate any number of valid personnummer, based on your criteria - useful when developing tests etc...